-There is no doubt that effective communication leads to better patient care and helps in building trust with the patient’s family.
+There is no doubt that communicate effectively with a patient’s family leads to better patient care and helps in building trust with the patient’s family.
 Communication is a vital part of patient care.
 When a patient is admitted to a hospital, his family goes through a very emotional time – especially if it is a terminally ill patient.
 The family will understandably have concerns and questions for the healthcare team members and would want information to be shared with them.

 Most families advocate strongly for their loved ones in the hospital and so it is tricky for the healthcare team members to be considerate towards family members and their concerns while making sure they can assert their expertise successfully in healthcare communication.
 Sometimes walking this fine line can cause a rift between the healthcare team members and the patient’s family.
 However, a few tips such as follows can ensure that healthcare team members build a trusting connection with the patient’s family.